gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy woke to the sound of thunder.
 She rubbed the sleep from her eyes and glanced out the window.
-The sky was dawn-pale, not morning-bright, and the thunder was Grappa Gas knocking on the door downstairs.
+The sky was dawn-pale, not morning-bright, and the thunder was Grappa Gas pounding on the door downstairs.
 "Indy?
 Indy, are you awake?"

 "Just a beat while I get some clothes on," her mother called.
 Noxy threw off her blankets,